Author: Rachel Bronson, Former Adjunct Senior Fellow for Middle East Studies

 Takeyh and Simon reframe the legacy of U.S. involvement in the Arab world from 1945 to 1991 and shed new light on the makings of the contemporary Middle East.
 More

 India now matters to U.S. interests in virtually every dimension.
 This Independent Task Force report assesses the current situation in India and the U.S.-India relationship, and suggests a new model for partnership with a rising India.

 Rates of heart disease, cancer, diabetes, and other noncommunicable diseases (NCDs) in low- and middle-income countries are increasing faster than in wealthier countries.
 The report outlines a plan for collective action on this growing epidemic.

 This report asserts that elevating and prioritizing the U.S.-Canada-Mexico relationship offers the best opportunity for strengthening the United States and its place in the world.

 The U.S. objective in Afghanistan is not to leave; it is to end the war on terms Americans and Afghans can live with.

 For the past several years, the Obama administration’s strategy for Afghanistan has rested on the basic assumption that although no...

 Did you know that private contractors in Afghanistan outnumber U.S. troops three to one?
 Micah Zenko examines the extensive role of private...

-Ashley's War, by CFR Senior Fellow for Women and Foreign Policy Gayle Tzemach Lemmon, gives an inside look at...
+New York Times best seller, Ashley's War, by CFR Senior Fellow for Women and Foreign Policy Gayle Tzemach Lemmon, gives an inside look at...